kierannutt123/Operating-System-Configuration-and-Management/README.md

 | **Task Scheduler** | Run tasks on a schedule or trigger | Used for automation, maintenance tasks, and recurring scripts. |
 | **Microsoft Management Console (MMC)** | Custom console for admin tools | Allows multiple snap-ins (Event Viewer, Disk Management, etc.) in one interface. |

+These tools form the foundation of local troubleshooting and system management, and are commonly used alongside higher-level configuration frameworks such as Group Policy, identity management, and cloud-based administration.

 ---

 They help answer questions such as: